 - Refrain from Mandatory Registration:

 Users feel they are forced to register themselves for creating an account in case of compulsory registration.
 The above chart indicates that 31% of the users leave the page for the same reason.
 They also refrain from using the site because they love to have the guest checkout option while moving towards the payment page.

 Optional account registration gives them the option of hassle-free shopping without creating an account.

 You can also offer an additional discount for shoppers who create accounts for visitor data collection, but in the end, it’s ultimately their choice.

 When visitors don’t wish to spend time on sign-up forms since it is a tedious task for many, you may offer social login facilities like Facebook, Google, Instagram, Twitter, etc. for quick login.

-This single click registration (on social login) has not only made the registration task quick and easy, but it also increases user sign-ups and reduces cart abandonment rate.
+This single-click registration (on social login) has not only made the registration task quick and easy, but it also increases user sign-ups and reduces cart abandonment rate.

-- Minimise Shipping Costs:
+- Minimize Shipping Costs: